-On March of 1957, when Elvis Presley was a rising star looking for a properly grand home that could give him the privacy he needed, the 22-year-old singer purchased the sprawling property known as Graceland.
-Now a National Historic Landmark, it is one of the most-visited homes in America.
+In March 1957, when Elvis Presley was a rising star looking for a properly grand home that could give him the privacy he needed, the 22-year-old singer purchased the sprawling property known as Graceland.
+Now a National Historic Landmark, it is one of the most visited homes in America.

 Check out some of these interesting facts about the historic site.

-2. When Elvis purchased Graceland, the property was just shy of 14 acres and a little over 10,000 square feet.
-Today the mansion occupies over 17,500 square feet.
+2. When Presley purchased Graceland, the property was just shy of 14 acres and a little over 10,000 square feet.
+Today, the mansion occupies over 17,500 square feet.

 3. Graceland has five sets of stairs.